YongoDavid/Demo-2024/README.md

 I knew this wasnt going to be easy so i just have to keep going Progress , KEEP GOING , NO progress KEEP GOING as long as i am on the right track

+There is progress on the Estate project , the form is acting just as it should